EOP Admission Requirements

 To be eligible for admission to the Educational Opportunity Program (EOP) you must be (at minimum):

 - A New York State Resident for at least 12 months prior to enrollment.

-- Academically ineligible for admission under general standards, but demonstrate potential and motivation for completing college level work.
+- Academically ineligible for admission under traditional standards, but demonstrate potential and motivation for completing college level work.

 - Financially disadvantaged within established income guidelines (see below).

-SPECIAL NOTE: We receive thousands of applications each year for 40-50 new spaces in the program.
+SPECIAL NOTE: We receive thousands of applications each year for a limited number of seats in the program.
 Because the need for EOP far exceeds the capacity for enrollment, eligibility does not provide entitlement or automatic admission.
 Priority is given to students whose life pattern is one of historical economic and cultural disadvantage.
-Recent household changes that result in a decrease in family income are not sufficient to establish historial disadvantage.
+Recent household changes that result in a decrease in family income are not sufficient to establish historical disadvantage.
 Applicants should be prepared for a thorough and rigorous review process.